AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_005_a_day_in_the_life_of_a_clean_system.md

 ## The data flow

 In the rest of the book, we will design together part of a simple web application that provides a house renting system.
-So, let's consider that our "Rent-o-Matic" application[^dott] is running at https://www.rentomatic.com, and that a user wants to see the available houses.
+So, let's consider that our "Rent-o-Matic" application[^dott] is running at `https://www.rentomatic.com`, and that a user wants to see the available houses.
 They open the browser and type the address, then clicking on menus and buttons they reach the page with the list of all the houses that our company rents.

 [^dott]: Fans of "Day of the Tentacle" may get the reference.

-Let's assume that this address is https://www.rentomatic.com/houses?status=available.
+Let's assume that this address is `https://www.rentomatic.com/houses?status=available`.
 When the user's browser accesses that URL, an HTTP request reaches our system, where there is a component that is waiting for HTTP connections.
 Let's call this component "web framework"[^webframework].

-[^webframework]: there are many more layers that the HTTP request has to go through before reaching the actual web framework, for example the web server, but since the purpose of those layers is mostly to increase performances, I am not going to consider them in this book.
+[^webframework]: There are many more layers that the HTTP request has to go through before reaching the actual web framework, for example the web server, but since the purpose of those layers is mostly to increase performances, I am not going to consider them in this book.

 The purpose of the web framework is to understand the HTTP request and to retrieve the data that we need to provide a response.
 In this simple case there are two important parts of the request, namely the endpoint itself (`/houses`), and a single query string parameter, `status=available`.
 Endpoints are like commands for our system, so when a user accesses one of them, they signal to the system that a specific service has been requested, which in this case is the list of all the houses that are available for rent.